jeffgdotorg/hcc-docs-link-checker-hax/README.md

 - Convert config format from JSON to YAML
 - Tighten up results format and provide flexible representation (JSON, YAML, CSV...)
 - Include collection- and config-level metadata in each result
-- Map snake_case to camelCase when marshaling JSON
 - Refactor to be more Pythonic